Don't allow mixed-precision appending

 when mdrun tries to append output files of different precision.

-#4 Updated by Mark Abraham about 8 years ago open_enx with do_eheader probes the energy file for precision, so I don't think Rossen's assertion is wholly true, thus I don't think deferral to 4.6 is warranted for that reason.
+#4 Updated by Mark Abraham almost 9 years ago open_enx with do_eheader probes the energy file for precision, so I don't think Rossen's assertion is wholly true, thus I don't think deferral to 4.6 is warranted for that reason.
 Isn't preventing mixed-precision appending simply a matter of opening the energy file for reading, deducing the precision and comparing it with the run-time precision?